 Please check rates and details directly with the companies in question if you need more recent info.

 |01-APR-2015||cave development plans released on a press conference.|

 During the exploration it became clear that this cave is a part of the cave system of Han.
-So they informed the responibles from the Domaine des Grottes de Han.
+So they informed the people in charge from the Domaine des Grottes de Han.
 They agreed to proceed with the protection of the cave, so it was safe for the last 50 years.
-The cave was accesible only to speleologists and scientists.
+The cave was accessible only to speleologists and scientists.

 There are several good arguments for opening the cave like this.
-The carfully guided tours obviously fulfill a need in the public to explore caves.
+The carefully guided tours obviously fulfill a need in the public to explore caves.
 The people are able to see a cave in its natural state while keeping the impact as low as possible.
 The explanations increase the awareness why caves should be protected and the practical experience increases the identification with caves.
-During the last century so-called sacrifice caves were open to the public.
-They were sacrificed to the destructions and the vandalism.
-During the last decades the intententions have changed.
-Instead of teaching the people vandalism, the cavers started to teach awareness and responsibility.
-So - while not really liked by the cavers - such cave tours are acceped as a positive development in cave protection.
+So - while not really liked by the cavers - such cave tours are accepted as a positive development in cave protection.